 The American dramatist Gene Fowler once said, “Writing is easy: All you do is sit staring at a blank sheet of paper until drops of blood form on your forehead.”
 There’s some encouragement for you.

 I wrote and published my first book a while back, and I learned a great deal from the experience.
 I feel obliged to share what I learned with aspiring writers.
 The word ‘aspiring,’ of course, is derived from the Latin aspirare, to breathe, which implies that aspiring to write is as easy as breathing.
-In my experience, writing is more difficult than that, although both involve an element of wheezing.
+In my experience, writing is more difficult than that, although both, for me, involve some wheezing.
 Continue reading

 Category: IT'S WHAT I DO | Comments Off on Everything I Know About Book Writin’